 The Town of Bristol has established a COVID-19 Business Task Force to help connect businesses with available disaster resources.
 For more information, please contact Bristol’s Economic Development Coordinator at firstname.lastname@example.org.
 A list of assistance programs is also available below.

-*Update: On September 22nd, 2020, CommerceRI announced a new streamlined application as well as new guidance allowing more businesses to qualify for funding.
+*Update: On October 14th, 2020, CommerceRI announced guidance allowing more businesses to qualify for funding.

 Microenterprise Stabilization Grant Program (MicroE)